carolinarr/installing_R_packages/README.md

 ## Where to Store Your Files

 You should run your jobs out of `/scratch/gpfs/<NetID>` on the HPC clusters.
 These filesystems are very fast and provide vast amounts of storage.
 Do not run jobs out of `/tigress`.
-You should never be writing the output of actively running jobs to `/tigress`.
-The `/tigress` filesystem is slow and should only be used for backing up the files you produce on the `/scratch/gpfs` filesystems.
+That is, you should never be writing the output of actively running jobs to `/tigress`.
+The `/tigress` filesystem is slow and it should only be used for backing up the files that you produce on `/scratch/gpfs`.
 Your `/home` directory on all clusters is small and it should only be used for storing source code and executables.

 The commands below give you an idea of how to launch your first R job: